Skip to content

 The Campbell River hydroelectric system is located within the Strathcona Regional District and the City of Campbell River.
 The watershed has significant fish, wildlife, recreation and domestic water supply values, among other water use interests.

 The John Hart Dam and Strathcona Dam projects will cause public road closures across the dams.
 Brewster Lake Road, across the John Hart Dam, was closed in July 2023 and will be closed for about six years.
-The road across the Strathcona Dam will be closed for about three years starting in 2025.
+The road across the Strathcona Dam is closed for about four years as of fall 2025.

 These projects are primarily about downstream public safety.
 The expectation is that when the projects are complete, facilities like the John Hart Dam would be able to withstand a major earthquake and maintain the water within the reservoir.
 The facilities would also be able to release water, as they do today, in a controlled manner downstream.
 The projects would also benefit downstream fish and wildlife habitats, as well as domestic water supply, post-earthquake.